johnwcowan/r7rs-work/R7RSSmallErrata.md

 The simplest fix is to change the relevant paragraph of Section 6.6 from "Numeric_Digit" to "Numeric_Type=Decimal".
 (Note: R6RS uses the term "Numeric", which also is not a Unicode property.)

+29\.
+In Section 6.5 (Symbols), the procedure `symbol=?` is defined to return `#t` if all the arguments are symbols and all have the same names in the sense of `string=`.
+The words "are all symbols and" incorrectly suggest that the value is `#f` if at least one argument is not a symbol.
+In fact it is an error to apply `symbol=?` to non-symbols.
+This is directly analogous to erratum 3.